 - Financial: Who is responsible for controlling different aspects of the job of the workers?
 What is the payment method?

-- Behavioural: Is the business capable of controlling how, what, when, and where the workers are carrying out their jobs?
+- Behavioral: Is the business capable of controlling how, what, when, and where the workers are carrying out their jobs?